Here is what you will find in this guide:

 The playlist will appear as a normal video (see below), and it will switch automatically to the next video after the current one ends.

 Note: This function doesn't work with Tabs playlist style.

 A few important notes

-- One playlist can serve from a single RTMP server if using RTMP.
+- One playlist can be served from a single RTMP server if using RTMP.

-- We do not recommend mixing one video in mp4 and another one in webm format in playlist as some browsers will play webm in html5 but they will not play the mp4 video.
-We highly recommend using both mp4 and webm format together for one video and apply this to the whole playlist.
+- We do not recommend mixing one video in MP4 and another one in WEMB format in playlist as some browsers will play WEBM in HTML5 but they will not play the MP4 video.
+We highly recommend using both MP4 and WEBM format together for one video and apply this to the whole playlist.
 This way you cover your playback on majority of devices.

 - YouTube videos can be used for playlists, but they will not work properly if combined with self-hosted videos or Vimeo videos (advanced YouTube and Vimeo implementation applies to users with FV Player license who are able to use the Pro extension - FV Player Pro).
 We are actively working on playlist intercompatibility.